icopy-site/awesome/docs/awesome/awesome-ios.md

  * [Once](https://github.com/luoxiu/Once) - Minimalist library to manage one-off operations.
  * [ZamzamKit](https://github.com/ZamzamInc/ZamzamKit) - A collection of micro utilities and extensions for Standard Library, Foundation and UIKit.
  * [DuctTape](https://github.com/marty-suzuki/DuctTape) - KeyPath dynamicMemberLookup based syntax sugar for swift.
+ * [ReviewKit](https://github.com/simonmitchell/ReviewKit) - A framework which helps gatekeep review prompt requests – using SKStoreReviewController – to users who have had a good time using your app by logging positive and negative actions.

 ## User Consent
 - [SmartlookConsentSDK](https://github.com/smartlook/ios-consent-sdk) - Open source SDK which provides a configurable control panel where user can select their privacy options and store the user preferences for the app.
+- [PrivacyFlash Pro](https://github.com/privacy-tech-lab/privacyflash-pro) - Generate a privacy policy for your iOS app from its code

 ## VR
 - [VR Toolkit iOS](https://github.com/Aralekk/VR_Toolkit_iOS) - A sample project that provides the basics to create an interactive VR experience on iOS.